Sienci-Labs/Resources/superlongboard/slb-manual.md

   - For example, to turn on ‘Switch 1’ immediately, we’d send the command “**M64 P0**”
   - Read more here: <a href="https://linuxcnc.org/docs/html/gcode/m-code.html#mcode:m62-m65" target="_blank" rel="noopener">https://linuxcnc.org/docs/html/gcode/m-code.html#mcode:m62-m65</a>

-Similar to the ‘Flood’ output, you’ll now be able to control ‘Switch’ and ‘AuxPwr’ outputs either manually, in g-code using your post-processor, or using your g-code sender’s start/end g-code code blocks.
+Similar to the ‘Flood’ output, you’ll now be able to control ‘Switch’ and ‘AuxPwr’ outputs either manually, in g-code using your post processor, or using your g-code sender’s start/end g-code code blocks.

 **Note:** The ‘Auxiliary Power’ outputs are always providing power by default, so when it's 'turning on' it's actually enabling the 'ground' to allow current to flow.
 This means you can’t typically use it to drive logic, only to drive current components.